These can be scary notifications to receive, but we’re here to explain the difference between a copyright claim and a copyright strike on YouTube.

 A copyright claim comes from an asset that is live on YouTube’s Content ID system.

-It uses the audio or visual asset to constantly search all YouTube videos to find a match to parts, or all of the audio or video.
+It uses the audio or visual asset to constantly search all YouTube videos.
+What is it searching for?
+A match to parts, or all of the audio or video.

-Once a match is found, there are three options for the original content owner; The video can be blocked so that it’s no longer available for public view, it can be tracked and have the statistics/analytics monitored, or it can be monetized so the earnings go to the copyright holder.
+Once a match is found, there are three options for the original content owner.
+Option one; the video can be blocked so that it’s no longer available for public view.
+Option two; it can be tracked and have the statistics/analytics monitored.
+Or, option three; it can be monetized, so the earnings go to the copyright holder.

 If you are an audio or visual creator, and you have used distributors like RouteNote to get your music onto the Content ID system, you may find that you receive a claim on content that you own.